captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

-Anyway, I’m in New York right now, but I lost your telephone number  and I don’t know how to get in touch with you except by letter.
+Anyway, I’m in New York right now, but I lost your telephone number

 ---

-I hear there’s going to be a big celebration in Times Square for VE Day, and I was hoping maybe we could meet there.
+and I don’t know how to get in touch with you except by letter.

 ---

+I hear there’s going to be a big celebration in Times Square for VE Day,

+---

+and I was hoping maybe we could meet there.

+---

 What do you think?

 ---
+template: noise

-[A crowd celebrates]
+large murmuring crowd

 ---

+Somebody told me there’s a fountain at the end of some building

+---

-Somebody told me there’s a fountain at the end of some building that comes to a point in a sort of triangle, and I’m going to go find it, and I’ll be there all day, hoping to see you.
+that comes to a point in a sort of triangle, and I’m going to go find it,

+---

+and I’ll be there all day, hoping to see you.

 ---